ONS-Innovation/github-copilot-usage-dashboard/README.md

 To run all tests, use `make test`.

-On pull request or push to the `master` branch, the tests will automatically run.
+On pull request or push to the `main` branch, the tests will automatically run.
 The workflow will fail if any tests fail, or if test coverage is below 95%.

 The related workflow can be found in `.github/workflows/ci.yml`.